 Even an artwork must be useful to someone!
 At least someone can hang it on the wall.
-So, if your website is not useful for anything, why bother having it in the first place?
-A website that is not useful won’t serve your target customers and it won’t be competitive enough with the other website in the marketplace that is packed with features.
+So, if your website is not helpful for anything, why bother having it in the first place?
+A website that is not useful won’t serve your target customers, and it won’t be competitive enough with the other sites in the marketplace.

 Is it Usable?

-When the target customer opens one of your pages, he/she wants to perform the desired action without any single obstacle.
-This means that your clickable areas should be visible and large enough, and the spaces where users know that they can access something should be intuitively placed.
+When the target customer opens your site, he/she wants to perform the desired action without any single obstacle.
+It means that every clickable area must be prominent, and the places where users know that they can access something should be intuitive.